On this page12

 78 cards total.
 22 Major Arcana (The Fool, The Tower, Death) and 56 Minor Arcana split into four suits.
 Originally playing cards for Italian nobility, they evolved into divination tools by the 18th century.

-"I started reading Tarot during my divorce," says Maria Gonzalez, a 45-year-old architect in Mexico City.
+"I started reading Tarot during my divorce," says A 45-year-old architect (one scenario).
 "The cards didn't know my future.
 But they helped me articulate what I was feeling.
 The Three of Swords?
 That's exactly how betrayal felt."

 Modern Tarot readers often emphasize this psychological angle over fortune-telling.
 The cards become mirrors, not crystal balls.